ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

-The handler verifies that the group identifier of the /ace-group/GID path is a subset of the 'scope' stored in the access token associated to this client.
+The handler verifies that the group identifier of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

-If verification succeeds, the handler returns a 2.05 (Content) message containing the public keys of all the current group members, for the group identified by "GID".
+If verification succeeds, the handler returns a 2.05 (Content) message containing the public keys of all the current group members, for the group identified by "GROUPNAME".
 The payload of the response is formatted as a CBOR map, containing only the 'pub\_keys' and 'peer\_roles' parameters from {{gid-post}}.
 In particular, 'pub\_keys' encodes the list of public keys of those group members including the respective member identifiers, while 'peer\_roles' encodes their respective role (or CBOR array of roles) in the group.

 If the KDC does not store any public key for the group, the handler returns a response with payload formatted as a CBOR byte string of zero length.
 The specific format of public keys as well as of identifiers of group members is specified by the application profile (OPT1, REQ9).

-### ace-group/GID/policies
+### ace-group/GROUPNAME/policies

 This resource implements a GET handler.